Myna AI

 What worked:

-I reduced flexibility to make outcomes predictable, Using Claude Code, I prototyped a shift from free-form input to constrained, tap-based flows that kept AI inside a known lane.
+I reduced flexibility to make outcomes predictable.
+Using Claude, I prototyped a shift from free-form input to constrained, tap-based flows temporarily that kept AI inside a known lane.

-I reduced flexibility to make outcomes predictable, Using Claude Code, I prototyped a shift from free-form input to constrained, tap-based flows that kept AI inside a known lane.
+I reduced flexibility to make outcomes predictable.
+Using Claude, I prototyped a shift from free-form input to constrained, tap-based flows temporarily that kept AI inside a known lane.

 Before: users type anything → AI response quality varies

-After: users tap through a constrained flow → AI stays inside a known lane
+After: users tap through a constrained flow → AI stays in a known lane

-We defined success around whether restaurant owners could confidently complete real marketing work, not how quickly they could interact with AI.
-Metrics were chosen as signals of trust, clarity, and execution, helping us validate design decisions and guide trade-offs.
+Success was defined by whether restaurant owners could confidently complete real marketing work, not how quickly they could interact with AI.
+Every metric was chosen as a signal of trust, clarity, and execution.

-We defined success around whether restaurant owners could confidently complete real marketing work, not how quickly they could interact with AI.
-Metrics were chosen as signals of trust, clarity, and execution, helping us validate design decisions and guide trade-offs.
+Success was defined by whether restaurant owners could confidently complete real marketing work, not how quickly they could interact with AI.
+Every metric was chosen as a signal of trust, clarity, and execution.

 +65%